Ilanchz/QueryBase---React-Native-Application/README.md

-A react native (with expo) mobile application for Android and IOS to have a client and admin complaint/query management system.
+A React Native (with Expo) mobile application for Android and IOS to have a client and admin complaint/query management system.

 Issues:
 ScrollView for a huge chat length should be optimised as ListView or FlatView is not used.